kkaefer/DEPRECATED-node-zlib/README.md

     var compressed = zlib.deflate(input);
     var output = zlib.inflate(compressed);

+Note that `node-zlib` is only intended for small (< 128 KB) data that you already have buffered.
+It is not meant for input/output streams.

 # BUILDING

 Make sure you have `zlib` installed.
 Mac OS X ships with it by default.